iSnow/marklet/README.md

 ## How to use

 You can run Marklet on the command line to generate one-shot documentation or add it to your `pom.xml` so Markdown docs are created on Maven build.
+You probably can use it from Gradle, but since I am a Maven guy, I don't know the syntax.

 The most important caveat is that you have to specify the Java packages (option `-subpackage`) you want to document and their location in the file system (option `-sourcepath`) correctly, otherwise no output will be generated